 The above command executes the installer script provided by the Homebrew team.
 Follow the instructions printed on the screen to finish the installation.

 To update Homebrew to its latest version, run the following command in your terminal:

 $ brew update

-Make sure you always update Homebrew before installing or updating any software.
+Make sure you update Homebrew before installing or updating any software.

-Each package in Homebrew is called a Formulae.
-To install new formulae, you use the following command:
+Each package in Homebrew is called a formula.
+To install new formula, you use the following command:

-For example, to install Node.js default version with Homebrew, you execute the following command:
+For example, to install the Node.js default version with Homebrew, you execute the following command:

 $ brew install node